MyKell069/Full_Stack_Java_Extended_4_1/intro-to-java.md

 Java is a C derivative, which means its syntax is similar to that of C/C++.
 While Java has fewer low-level features such as direct memory access, it has high-level features C and C++ lack, such as reflection.

 ## JVM, JRE, JDK
 Java is write once, run anywhere (WORA) thanks to the JVM.
-Java code is compiled into **bytecode** and run on a **JVM**.
+Java code is compiled into **bytecode**, which are instructions the JVM understands.
 The JVM is specific to the operating system - there is a JVM for Windows, one for Mac, one for Linux, etc. The JVM reads the compiled Java bytecode and translates it to machine code to be executed on the given system.

 In order to run Java code on a machine, the **JRE** or **Java Runtime Environment** is also required.
 The JRE contains all the runtime libraries that your code will be using.
 The JRE includes the JVM.
 When users talk about "installing Java" this usually refers to installing the JRE.
 In order to run Java applications, all you need is the JRE.